What if you wake up one day to find that your husband or wife is an addict?

 Should You Stay or Go?

-Being in a committed relationship has its tests and having an addicted partner is definitely one of the hardest ones.
+Being in a committed relationship when your spouse is an addict has its tests and having one is definitely one of the hardest ones.
 Think of these questions:

 - How strongly are you committed?